arahi7860/-intro-express-routes-controllers/README.md

 Our `isAuthenticated` method will check to see if a user is signed in.
 If they are, then we'll move on to the `controller.index` action; if they are not, then we'll redirect them to the sign in page.

+## You Do / Build a Simple Express App

+We're going to work through building out the routes and controllers for a simple Express app.
+[This is the link to the repo.](https://git.generalassemb.ly/dc-wdi-node-express/routes-controllers-practice) Follow the instructions there on how to get started.

+## Closing

+Over the next few classes, we're going to continue using Express to building out dynamic applications.
+Next, we'll learn about Models and build out models for our apps so that we can incorporate data interaction with MongoDB.